denten-books/plain-text/main.md

 access, to interpret, and to archive literature as text and document.
-I begin with several propositions then: one that the literary field, understood in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material make-up of the literary text.
+I begin with several propositions then: one that the literary field, understood in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material make-up of the literary field.
 Where I start with a top-down, theoretical reconceptualization of literature as an epistemological category, I end with a bottom-up media history that traces the passage of pixel into text.